-- Multi echelon planning uses advanced mathematics to perform supply planning with each location knowing the inventory of other the locations in the supply network.
+- Multi echelon planning uses advanced mathematics to perform supply planning with each location, knowing the inventory of other locations in the supply network.

 - There are specific tests that can be applied to any multi-echelon system.

 Multi echelon planning is the most advanced location planning currently available in supply chain planning.
-You will lean about multi echelon planning from many dimensions in this article.
+You will learn about multi echelon planning from many dimensions in this article.

 What is Multi Echelon Planning?

 - Multi echelon planning can be understood in many ways.
 It is a concept and technology that has only recently begun to have software available to be implemented, and its mindshare is increasing in supply chain organizations.
 While the underlying logic of

 - While the underlying logic of multi echelon is quite complicated, its business impact is easy to understand.
 The primary barrier to understanding

 - The primary barrier to multi understanding echelon is doing away with one of the core assumptions of supply planning.

 - Multi echelon planning has an important impact on the role of the inventory manager.

 Multi Echelon Definition